-Why Handwritten Notes are Brilliant for Business
+Why Handwritten Notes are Back in Style

 The other day, I received a handwritten note in the mail.
 Not an invitation (but that gives me an idea - will come back to that at the end), not a life update letter, not a birthday card, not a clipping of an article (but I like those, too).
 A real, handwritten, to only me, sincere, beautiful note.
 Even seeing the envelope in my pile of mail made me happy - and that was before I opened it.